Aged Care Laundry Water Recycling New Zealand

 Low-maintenance design with predictable servicing requirements.
 Local certified partners provide reliable support without complex technical demands on facility staff.

-We help identify and apply for available government grants and water utility rebates for aged care facilities, significantly reducing upfront investment costs in many cases.
+Our partners can help identify water utility and council rebates that may be available for aged care facilities, reducing upfront investment where eligible.

-120-bed facility transforms budget allocation with water recycling
+Example of how a 120-bed facility could redirect budget with water recycling

 Facility Profile